ddaypunk06/gatsby-blog/src/posts/2021-01-01-turning-21-again.md

 * Paint my backlog of Hordes and Malifaux miniatures
 * Utilize coloring books more often and use those nice colored pencils I bought a few years back
 * Continue to pick up my guitar whenever inspiration hits
-* Continue planning a roleplaying campaign as I read source material
+* Continue planning a role-playing campaign as I read source material
 * Write one blog article a month, be they personal, technical, review, or thoughts

 ---